TEIR1plus2/Xbox-Reversing/README.md

 MFG decryption key for the CB_B = CB_A Key + Salt in the CB_B Header

+# HV Utility
+Utility functions reversed from the Hypervisor to assist with general tasks.

 # Challenge
 This is the payload xbox live sends the console to verify it's integrity.
 This will not be documented beyond what's mentioned in the file.